MarkCLewis/SwiftVis2/README.md

+# SwiftVis

-This project is an updated version of SwiftVis written in Scala with better support for parallelism, support for JavaFX rendering, and a programming interface.
+This project is an updated version of SwiftVis written in Scala with better support for parallelism, support for rendering with diverse platforms, and a programming interface.
 I try to keep a reasonably up to date API posted [on my personal site](http://www.cs.trinity.edu/~mlewis/SwiftVis2/api/).

 SwiftVis2 is still in the early stages.
 I am focusing on adding basic plotting capability with the programming interface currently.
 The graphical dataflow interface and other features will follow.
+Currently I also have a research student, Nick Smoker, working on making the code cross-compile for Scala.js and Scala Native so that plotting works on all available platforms.

 ## Installation